 Okowa resigned to contest in the 2007 PDP primaries for the Governor of Delta State, but did not succeed.
 In June 2007, Ifeanyi was appointed Secretary to the Delta state Government.

 Ifeanyi was elected Delta North Senatorial candidate in the January 2011 PDP primaries with 942 votes, but the result was challenged by party leaders who favoured Marian Amaka Alli as candidate.
 He was re-elected in a rerun where he scored 1,446 votes, against 108 votes for Dr. Maryam Alli.
 In the April 2011 election for the Delta North Senatorial seat, Ifeanyi won 98,140 votes, ahead of runner up Prince Ned Munir Nwoko of the Democratic People’s Party, who won 67,985 votes.
 It was reported that there was still tension regarding the election in January 2013.
 Ifeanyi finally got the ticket for the gubernatorial election in 2015 under the PDP with 406 votes on 8 December 2014.
 He won the Delta State Gubernatorial elections in April 2015 with 724,680 votes.
 He was inaugurated as Governor on 29 May 2015 and has since then resumed active duties.
+He will be resigning from his position as the governor of Delta State to contest as the vice presidential candidate for the 2023 presidential election under the banner of the People’s Democratic Party (PDP).

 Awards & Honours